chandankumarpanigrahi/digital-calculator/README.md

 7. **BMI Calculator** - Determine Body Mass Index and health status.
 8. **Fuel  Calculator** - Estimate the total fuel cost for your journey based on distance and fuel efficiency.
 9. **EV Charge Calculator** - Plan your electric vehicle charging time and cost for a hassle-free experience.
+10. **Mark Calculator** - Convert CGPA/SGPA to Percentage and vice versa easily with accurate answer.

 ## 📷 Preview
 ![image](https://github.com/user-attachments/assets/784102c6-615b-490c-8a8d-0a2c3c007d0f)